CephalofairGames/merc-packs-faq/index.md

 <p><b>Can I use a Tear that's occupied by an enemy?</b> Yes, but you cannot end your movement in an occupied hex.
 Remember - you don't lose Invisible until the end of your Move ability.</p>

+<p><b>How does Teleport interact with Tears?</b> You don't move through any intervening hexes with a Teleport.
+If you want to use a Tear while teleporting, you must end the Teleport in the Tear to lose Invisbile.</p>

 </details>
 <br>